Freshly Baked Soda Bread

 Soda Bread: Step By Step How To Make It

-This soda bread is awesome for the new bread maker.
-It does not need yeast, yeast is very scarce right now.
-Here again, this bread does not need yeast.
-It’s a very simple bread recipe that just about anyone can make with ease and confidence.
-Soda bread is also a tradition for St.Patrick’s Day!
+This soda bread is fantastic for the new bread maker.
+It doesn’t need yeast, as yeast was scarce a few years ago.
+Here again, this bread doesn’t need yeast.
+It’s a simple bread recipe that just about anyone can make with ease and confidence.
+Soda bread is also a tradition for St.Patrick’s Day, so you’ve got plenty of time to practice making the bread before that fun holiday!

-You can make this bread with seven simple ingredients we all should have in our pantry and refrigerator.
-So, this means we can make this easy bread at the last minute to serve to family and friends.
+You can make this bread with seven simple ingredients, which we all should have in our pantry and refrigerator.
+This means we can make this easy bread for family and friends at the last minute.

 It’s crusty on the outside and moist on the inside.
-I call it my easy soda bread anyone can make.
+I call it my easy soda bread, which anyone can make.

 Soda Bread: Step By Step How To Make It